interlay/interlay.github.io/docs/vault/guide.md

 ## Setting a custom secure threshold

-The secure threshold is a collateralization threshold that acts as a buffer above the thresholds that penalise your vault.
-Being below the secure threshold incurs no penalty, but disables your vault's ability to accept issue requests, in order to limit the risk of its collateralization falling further.
+The secure threshold is a collateralization threshold that acts as a buffer above the thresholds that penalize a Vault.
+Being below the secure threshold incurs no penalty, but it disables the Vault's ability to accept issue requests, limiting the risk of its collateralization falling further.

 There is a minimum global secure threshold enforced across all vaults; however, you may optionally set a custom, higher one if you wish for a bigger security margin.